dyanix/Text_Summarizer/README.md

 # Let us see the basic idea and workflow of our app.
 The basic workflow of our app includes

-Receiving Text Input From User using streamlit st.text_area() and st.text_input() functions
+>Receiving Text Input From User using streamlit st.text_area() and st.text_input() functions.

-Summarizing our Received Text Using Gensim,Sumy and any other packages such as NLTK or SpaCy.
+>Summarizing our Received Text Using Gensim,Sumy and any other packages such as NLTK or SpaCy.

-Extracting Text From a Given URL using BeautifulSoup and Urllib or Request
+>Extracting Text From a Given URL using BeautifulSoup and Urllib or Request.

-Entity Recognition using Spacy
+>Entity Recognition using Spacy.

-Rendering our Extracted Named Entities using Displacy and Streamlit
+>Rendering our Extracted Named Entities using Displacy and Streamlit.